Skip to content

 Vietnam or Thailand for first-time SE Asia?

 Thailand for first-time SE Asia travelers.
-Easier visa-free entry (30 days), better English infrastructure, world-class beaches accessible without complex logistics.
+Easier visa-free entry (30 days), better English infrastructure, top beaches accessible without complex logistics.
 Vietnam is the upgrade for repeat visitors or longer-stay travelers wanting more variety and lower prices.

 Is Vietnam cheaper than Thailand?